julelang/manual/src/common-concepts/variables.md

 ### Enumeration

 The enumeration automatically assigns constant values to variables.
-If a variable within the group does not have an initialization value, it is automatically assigned to enumerated value.
+If a variable within the group does not have an initialization value, it is automatically assigned to an enumerated value.

 The first constant variable in the group must be explicitly initialized.
 Its type and value will be copied to the following non-initialized variables accordingly.
 If any variable within the group has a type annotation, it must be explicitly initialized.